idiap/bob/doc/TutorialsPerformance.rst

 :py:mod:`bob.measure.load.four_column` or
 :py:mod:`bob.measure.load.five_column`.

-To calculate the threshold using a certain criteria (EER, min.HTER or weighted Error Rate) on a set, after setting up |project|, just do:
+To calculate the threshold using a certain criterion (EER, min.HTER or weighted Error Rate) on a set, after setting up |project|, just do:

 .. code-block:: sh